• Skip to primary navigation

 5 from 2 votes

-Green Apple panna, a refreshing summer drink made out of greenapples, seasoned with roasted cumin powder, black salt and mint leaves.
-This summercooler, Panna, is synonym to summer season in India.
-Summer is the time whenyou most enjoy this fresh chilled drink that not only beat the heat but alsohelps in keep you hydrate and energize.
+Green Apple Panna, a refreshing summer drink made out of green apples and seasoned with roasted cumin powder, black salt and mint leaves.
+It is frequently enjoyed during the summertime in India, because this fresh, chilled drink not only beats the heat but also helps keep you hydrated and energized.

 Review Print Pin Share